kilianmandon/alphafold-decoded/README.md

 # AlphaFold Decoded

 This project aims to provide an easy-to-understand implementation of AlphaFold, designed for educational purposes.
-The repository will be structured with a series of Jupyter Notebooks or Python files containing interactive exercises and TODO markers.
+The repository is structured with a series of Jupyter Notebooks or Python files containing interactive exercises and TODO markers.
 By completing these coding exercises, users will gain a hands-on understanding of AlphaFold's core concepts.

 ## Project Description